kaiyoo/Prediction-of-voting-decisions-of-institutional-shareholders-toward-nominees-for-directors/README.md

 ## Research topic
-# Prediction of voting decisions of institutional shareholders toward nominees for director based on proxy reports guided by policy
+Research topic: Prediction of voting decisions of institutional shareholders toward nominees for director based on proxy reports guided by policy

 ## abstract